24-25 District Calendar

 This page describes the continuum of services provided for students with advanced ability, aptitude, achievement, and capacity, including our LEO pull-out enrichment program.
-TAG Coordinator: Amelia Kibbie -- akibbie@lisbon.k12.ia.us
+TAL Coordinator: Amelia Kibbie -- akibbie@lisbon.k12.ia.us

 Students with advanced aptitude, achievement, ability, and capacity require adjustments to their instruction and may also qualify for other services in the areas of enrichment or career planning.

 Students of varying abilities will be challenged in the regular education setting through differentiation and ability-level grouping.
-TAG teacher assists classroom teachers as needed with strategies and may “push in” to teach in tandem or help with upper-level students and groups.
+The TAL teacher assists classroom teachers as needed with strategies and may “push in” to teach in tandem or help with upper-level students and groups.

-Student needs are identified through ISASP, FAST, and teacher-created assessments (formative and/or summative) and observations.
+Student needs for differentiation are identified through ISASP, FAST, and teacher-created assessments (formative and/or summative) and observations.

 Three-Ring Conception of Giftedness | Renzulli Center for ...